Professor Amy Cohn Is…

 A Proud Member of the Fabulous Cohn Family

 Amy is married to Jonathan Cohn, a senior national correspondent at the Huffington Post and author of SICK: The Untold Story of America’s Health Care Crisis – And the People Who Pay the Price.
-Their younger son Peter loves baking (his treats often make their way to CHEPS!), playing the flute, composing, and architecture.
-Their older son Tommy is an undergraduate at the University of Michigan studying math and computer science and is also a member of the Michigan Marching Band drumline.
-They enjoy vacationing as a family in Boston and on Cape Cod.
+She has two sons, Tommy (a graduate of UM and a current graduate student at MIT) and Peter (a current undergraduate at UM).
+They reside in Ann Arbor, Michigan and enjoy vacationing in Boston and on Cape Cod.